jet-w/jet-w.blog/src/Task/task_details.md

 - [ ] 02.
 Review all content for Thuc's course
 - [x] 03.
 Make a summarization of Thuc's course and post to forum
 - [x] 04.
 Cook beef
-- [ ] 05.
+- [x] 05.
 Analysis the assignment which should be submitted.
+- [ ] 06.
+Some work on Project-Initiation-Document
 ::: details Details for each task
-01. Check emails (unisa, gmail and 126)
+01. Check emails (unisa, gmail and 126) [done]
-    - unisa: 10:30 Done
-    - gmail: 10:30 Done
-    - 126: 10:30 Done
-02. Do something for c3l project
-    - The modules creation pattern
-    - The assignments creation pattern
+02. Review course to week 4
-03. Post on the forum
+03. Post on the forum [done]
 04. Done
-05. Done for the project of Thuc's course
+05. Done for the project of Thuc's course and math (John's course) [done]
 :::